strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 1. Either user or CaReconciler creates the Cluster and Client CA certificates and keys and stores them in Kubernetes Secrets.
 2. The CaReconciler takes the Cluster CA certificate and places it in the new shared Kubernetes Secret with the state UNTRUSTED
-3. At the beginning of the reconcile loop of components, the cluster operator generates the Cluster Operator certificate and stores it in the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret
+3. At the beginning of the reconcile loop of components, the cluster operator generates the Cluster Operator certificate and stores it in the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret.
    It does this even though the state is UNTRUSTED, because the Kubernetes Secret was missing
 4. The component reconcilers (KafkaReconciler, ZooKeeperReconciler, EntityOperatorReconciler etc):
    1. generate their certificates, store them in Kubernetes Secrets